petersieg/MFA/minidos/readme.md

 ---

+md-ins.c inserts a max.
+4096 bytes file into an image - mostly UNTESTED!
+Use with caution!
+Only pn backup files!

+---

 test.img is such a 320kb floppy image file - one can use with Gotek+FlashFloppy.

 Place file FF.CFG also on USB stick, to have FlashFloppy behave as required for MFA system!